CuiCu-618/forty-jekyll-theme/landing.md

 		<header class="major">
 			<h2>About</h2>
 		</header>
 		<p>I am a master student at Sun Yat-Sen University in Computational Mathematics.
 My study is in the area of Numerical Solution of Partial Difference Equations with main focus on Stable Generalized Finite Element Method.
+Through the undergraduate and graduate studies of mathematics, I am now more interested in the fields of computational science and engineering, and hope to learn more about how to apply the knowledge I have learned to practical problems.
 In this page there are some of my research experience and computer skills.</p>
 	</div>
 </section>